 The pinwheel is the symbol of hope for great childhoods all children deserve because our children are our future.

-- Awareness campaign to promote the importance of the First 1000 Days through “Pinwheels Gardens” that emphasize what children need for a good start in life.
+- Awareness campaign to promote the importance of the First 1000 Days and “Pinwheels Gardens” that emphasize what children need for a good start in life.

 To learn more about Prevent Child Abuse WV or Partners in Prevention, visit their website – http://www.preventchildabusewv.org/partners-in-prevention.html